 Unum Limited specialises in offering employer-paid protection products in what is best known as the "Group Risk" market.
-That means we sell Income Protection, Life Insurance and Critical Illness cover.
+That means we sell Income Protection, Life Insurance, Critical Illness and Dental cover.
 We distribute these products through insurance intermediaries to employers who in turn offer the benefits purchased under our policies to their workforce as an employee benefit.

-In 2016, our gross written premium across these three complementary product lines was £412.8million.
-Unum Limited insures 47 of the FTSE 100 and has its own financial strength rating of A- (Strong) from Standard & Poor's.
+In 2017, our gross written premium across these four complementary product lines was £440.2m (2016: £412.8m).
+Unum Limited insures 33 of the FTSE 100 and has its own financial strength rating of A- (Strong) from Standard & Poor's.

-We protected more than 1.45million employees in the UK and pay more than £315million a year in benefits to our customers.
-Typically, claims payments take the form of regular monthly payments for Income Protection and lump sum payments for Life Insurance and Critical Illness.
+We protected more than 1.57m (2016: 1.48m) employees in the UK and paid more than £324m (2016: £315m) a year in benefits to our customers.
+Typically, claims payments take the form of regular monthly payments for Income Protection, lump sum payments for Life Insurance and Critical Illness, and ad-hoc payments for Dental as claims arise.

-Our Head Office is based in Dorking, Surrey with another two other main offices situated in Bristol and Basingstoke.
+Our Head Office is based in Dorking, Surrey with another main office situated in Basingstoke.
 We also have a number of strategically located regional sales offices throughout the UK, including Birmingham, Glasgow and London.
-In total, we employ approximately 870 staff.
+In total, we employ approximately 750 staff.

-Unum Limited is the only legal entity insurer within the Unum European Economic Area (EEA) Group.
+Unum Limited is the only regulated insurance company within the Unum European Economic Area (EEA) Group.
 The Unum Group Structure is set out in section A1.1 and includes a description of each entity within the EEA Group.

-Unum Limited has 3 lines of business, health insurance (Group Income Protection and Group Critical Illness insurance), other life insurance (Group Life and Dependents insurance) and health reinsurance (Group Income Protection and Critical Illness insurance).
+Unum Limited has 4 lines of business, health insurance (Group Income Protection and Group Critical Illness insurance), other life insurance (Group Life and Dependents insurance) and health reinsurance (Group Income Protection and Critical Illness insurance) and Dental insurance.
 All business is transacted in the United Kingdom.